francodacosta/phmagick/README.md

 ##Instalation

 * Install it via composer
-* clone this repo, the code is inside phMagick folder
+* Clone this repo, the code is inside phMagick folder

+##Configuration
+phMagick comes with its own simple autoloader but it respects the [PSR-0][psr-0] standard so you can use it with any autoloader

+*phMagick autoloader*

+        <?php
+            include 'phmagick.php';

+This is all you need to start using phMagick

 ##Code Samples